GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ## Team members

-We wish to bring together different people from different communities to launch interdisciplinary collaborations, as well as underrepresented populations with one share commitment: take collective actions on the world's greatest crisis and build a safe and healthy planet for the next generations.
+We wish to bring together different people from different communities but with one share commitment: take collective actions on the world's greatest crisis and build a safe and healthy planet for the next generations.

 ### Sébastien Loustau